performgohot19/DEM/ex3/README.md

 More information can be found here: [How to use Dynatrace > Syntheic Monitoring](https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring)

-### 1. Create two simple browser monitors for Easy Travel
+### 1. Create a simple browser monitors for Easy Travel

 1. Select Synthetic from the navigation menu.
 2. Click the Create a synthetic monitor button at top right.